 Station: Pershing Square

-Built in 1901 and recently reopened, the so-called World’s Shortest Railway runs just 90 metres from Grand Central Market in LA’s city centre to the top of Bunker Hill.
+Built in 1901 and reopened in 2017, the so-called World’s Shortest Railway runs just 90 metres from Grand Central Market in LA’s city centre to the top of Bunker Hill.

 Station: MacArthur Park